 Accommodation in Nice

-Long-term accommodation in Nice is known to be expensive.
+Accommodation in Nice is known to be expensive.
 Supply is limited as the majority of housing is used for short-term vacation rentals or as second homes for city dwellers.

-Types of property in Nice
+Types of accommodation in Nice

 Aside from financial concerns, expats may want to choose accommodation in close proximity to their workplace, in an area that offers them a certain lifestyle, or in a place that makes getting around easier.
 Since traffic can build up in the evenings, expats can avoid getting stuck for a few hours by living closer to work.

-Finding property in Nice
+Finding accommodation in Nice

 When looking to rent an apartment in Nice there are a few resources available.
 Before starting the search, though, expats should keep in mind that they will need to learn about the different kinds of properties that will be available to them.

 Pièce refers to the number of rooms, and chambres refers to the number of bedrooms.
 So, a two pièces, one chambre listing would mean a one-bedroom apartment with a salon or kitchen.

 For expats who don’t have time to go apartment hunting or would like assistance, leasing agencies can be a helpful option.
 There are also several local websites that provide rental listings.

 Agencies can give a better idea of the types of apartments available in the city and can even provide tours.
 These service providers usually charge a finder’s fee that is equivalent to one month’s rent.
 The finder’s fee does not include the cost of the security deposit that is due upon moving in.
 Most apartments charge a security deposit equivalent to one month’s rent, but some can ask for up to three month’s rent.